software-mansion/starknet.py/docs/quickstart.rst

     # Create contract from contract's address - Contract will download contract's ABI to know its interface.
     contract = await Contract.from_address("0x01336fa7c870a7403aced14dda865b75f29113230ed84e3a661f7af70fe83e7b", client)

-    #or if we know the contract's ABI we should create contract this way
+    # If the ABI is known, create the contract directly (this is the preferred way).
     contract = Contract("0x01336fa7c870a7403aced14dda865b75f29113230ed84e3a661f7af70fe83e7b", abi, client)

     # All exposed functions are available at contract.functions.